-To progress to Level 4 Single Honours, a student must achieve a GPA of at least 9 (on University 22 point scale) in Level 3, at the first attempt.
+Entry to Level 4 of the MSci programme is dependent on the student achieving an aggregate score of at least 9 (on the University 22 point scale) in Level 3, at the first attempt.

-Students failing to achieve the minimal level for progression to level 4 of the Computing Science degree will be assessed for the early exit qualification of BSc Designated Degree in Computing Science based on their results in Level 3, provided they meet the general regulations for a Designated degree.
+Students failing to achieve the minimal level for progression to level 4 of MSci programme will be assessed for the early exit qualification of BSc Designated Degree in Computing Science based on their results in Level 3, provided they meet the general regulations for a Designated degree.